 Lycian Sarcophagus and Pillar tomb, Xanthos

-In 1848, about 150 years ago, the "Lycian Room" was opened in the British Museum, and the display became very popular.
-However, in the 20th century the Lycian art and the name of Fellows came to be forgotten gradually, and the items in the Lycian room were scattered.
-Since then, there is rather little development in Lycian archaeology.
+In 1848, over 150 years ago, the 'Lycian Room' was opened in the British Museum and its display became very popular.
+However, in the 20th century Lycian art and the name of Fellows gradually came to be forgotten, and the items in the Lycian room were scattered.
+Since then, there has been rather little development in the study of Lycian archaeology.

-Necropolis at Myra
+The Necropolis at Myra

-Although called the "Lycian Kingdom," its actual form in the 4th century B.C. seems to have been a union of city-states, named the "Lycian League."
+Although called the 'Lycian Kingdom', its actual form in the 4th century B.C.E. seems to have been a union of city-states, named the 'Lycian League'.
 According to Plinius, the league at the time consisted of thirty-six cities, the largest of which was Xanthos.
-As Lycians were very independent, their region was the last in Anatolia to be placed under the command of the Roman Empire.
+As the Lycians were fiercely independent, their region was the last in Anatolia to be placed under the command of the Roman Empire.

 The ruins of Myra are located 2km from the town of Demre where the Byzantine church of Saint Nicholas (who is regarded as the origin of Santa Claus) remains.
 The tens of rock-cut tombs are piled up in the hill behind a well-preserved Roman theater, and the view is so impressive.
-Their figures are the reproduction of wooden houses, and their pillars and beams are carved as if put together by wooden "halving joints".
+Their figures are the reproduction of wooden houses, and their pillars and beams are carved as if put together by wooden 'halving joints'.

 Reproduced wooden house in Limyra

-House-type cave tomb called "Painted Tomb", Myra
+House-type cave tomb called 'Painted Tomb', Myra

-Sarcophagi on the hill of Simena
+Sarcophagi on the hill of Simena and Istanbul Archaeological Museum

 Upper part of a Lycian sarcophagus in Kas and Tomb of Payava

 A sarcophagus preserved in the town of Kas shows this fact more clearly.
 It soars in the middle of a road on a high pedestal, on which inscriptions are engraved with Lycian letters.